Apple Inc.: Corporate culture

 Apple has a strong culture of corporate secrecy, and has an anti-leak Global Security team that recruits from the National Security Agency, the Federal Bureau of Investigation, and the United States Secret Service.
 In December 2017, Glassdoor said Apple was the 48th best place to work, having originally entered at rank 19 in 2009, peaking at rank 10 in 2012, and falling down the ranks in subsequent years.
 In 2023, Bloomberg's Mark Gurman revealed the existence of Apple's Exploratory Design Group (XDG), which was working to add glucose monitoring to the Apple Watch.
 Gurman compared XDG to Alphabet's X "moonshot factory".

 Offices

-Apple Inc.'s world corporate headquarters are located in Cupertino, in the middle of California's Silicon Valley, at Apple Park, a massive circular groundscraper building with a circumference of 1 mi.
+Apple's world corporate headquarters are located in Cupertino, in the middle of California's Silicon Valley, at Apple Park, a massive circular groundscraper building with a circumference of 1 mi.
 The building opened in April 2017 and houses more than 12,000 employees.
 Apple co-founder Steve Jobs wanted Apple Park to look less like a business park and more like a nature refuge, and personally appeared before the Cupertino City Council in June 2011 to make the proposal, in his final public appearance before his death.

 Apple also operates from the Apple Campus (also known by its address, 1 Infinite Loop), a grouping of six buildings in Cupertino that total 850000 ft2 located about 1 mi to the west of Apple Park.
 The Apple Campus was the company's headquarters from its opening in 1993, until the opening of Apple Park in 2017.
 The buildings, located at 1–6 Infinite Loop, are arranged in a circular pattern around a central green space, in a design that has been compared to that of a university.

-In addition to Apple Park and the Apple Campus, Apple occupies an additional thirty office buildings scattered throughout the city of Cupertino, including three buildings that also served as prior headquarters: "Stephens Creek Three" (1977–1978), Bandley One" (1978–1982), and "Mariani One" (1982–1993).
+In addition to Apple Park and the Apple Campus, Apple occupies an additional thirty office buildings scattered throughout the city of Cupertino, including three buildings as prior headquarters: Stephens Creek Three from 1977 to 1978, Bandley One from 1978 to 1982, and Mariani One from 1982 to 1993.
 In total, Apple occupies almost 40% of the available office space in the city.

 Apple's headquarters for Europe, the Middle East and Africa (EMEA) are located in Cork in the south of Ireland, called the Hollyhill campus.
 The facility, which opened in 1980, houses 5,500 people and was Apple's first location outside of the United States.
 Apple's international sales and distribution arms operate out of the campus in Cork.

-Apple has two campuses near Austin, Texas: a 216,000 ft2 campus opened in 2014 houses 500 engineers who work on Apple silicon and a 1.1 e6ft2 campus opened in 2021 where 6,000 people to work in technical support, supply chain management, online store curation, and Apple Maps data management.

-The company, also has several other locations in Boulder, Colorado, Culver City, California, Herzliya (Israel), London, New York, Pittsburgh, San Diego, and Seattle that each employ hundreds of people.
+Apple has two campuses near Austin, Texas: a 216,000 ft2 campus opened in 2014 houses 500 engineers who work on Apple silicon and a 1.1 e6ft2 campus opened in 2021 where 6,000 people work in technical support, supply chain management, online store curation, and Apple Maps data management.
+The company also has several other locations in Boulder, Colorado; Culver City, California; Herzliya (Israel), London, New York, Pittsburgh, San Diego, and Seattle that each employ hundreds of people.